Field-Level Auditing: General Information

 When you turn on the auditing, every time a user makes changes to a record associated with the form and clicks Save, a record is added to the audit trail the system maintains for the form.
 This record contains the details of the modification, including who modified the document, what changes were made, and when the changes occurred.

-When you turn off the auditing of the form, the monitoring of the changes is turned off, but the configuration of the auditing is left intact.
+When you turn off the auditing of the form, the monitoring of the changes is turned off, but the configuration of the auditing remains without changes.

 Viewing of an Audit Trail

-When auditing is turned on for a form, you can select a document and view the changes made to the document directly from the form by clicking Tools > Audit History on the form title bar.
-This opens the Audit History page on a new tab, where you can see the list of changes made to the selected document.
+When auditing is turned on for a form, you can select a record and view its audit trail—that is, the changes made to the record—directly from the form by clicking Tools > Audit History on the form title bar.
+This opens the Audit History page on a new tab, where you can see the audit trail for the selected record.
 You can click the Changes arrow to view the detailed data of the modification.
-For each change, you can see who modified the document and when, what form was used, when the modification took place, and what changes were made.
+For each change, you can see who modified the record and when, what form was used, when the modification took place, and what changes were made.

 Tip: You can click Expand All to view the details of all modifications or click Collapse All to hide these details.
 Also, you can use the browser functionality to search for a specific word or phrase on the screen or to print the screen.

-On the Audit History (SM205530) inquiry form, you can view all the changes made to the records of the audited form since auditing was turned on for the form.
+On the Audit History (SM205530) inquiry form, you can view a full audit trail for the records of the form.
+That is, you can view all the changes made to the records of the audited form since auditing was turned on for the form.
 You can filter the modifications that you are viewing by user, by database table associated with the form, and by date range.

 Viewing of General Information About a Record

-If the currently opened form supports field-level auditing but auditing was not configured or is turned off for the form, you can still view general information about the creation and the last modification of the selected record in the Update History dialog box, which opens when the user clicks Tools > Audit History on the form title bar.
+If the currently opened form supports field-level auditing but auditing was not configured or is turned off for the form, you can still view some information in the Update History dialog box, which opens when the user clicks Tools > Audit History on the form title bar.
+This dialog box does not show an audit trail; it provides only general information about the creation and the last modification of the selected record.

 If you have access to the Audit (SM205510) form, you will see the Enable Field Level Audit button in the Update History dialog box.
 You can click this button to navigate to the Audit form, where you can configure and turn on auditing for the currently opened form.